codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-ios-issues.md

 ### A required agreement is missing or has expired

 ###### Description
-Suddenly, the builds started failing with the following message, even though we haven't made any updates to the code:
+Builds are failing with the following message:

     A required agreement is missing or has expired. - This request requires an in-effect agreement that has not been signed or has expired.